ITCODEHELP/typescript/README.md

 ## APIs
 There is one API within the Jupita product – `dump`:

-- `Dump` allows you to dump each communication utterance.
+- `dump` allows you to dump each communication utterance.

 ##  Quickstart